anima-libera/ipsys/README.md

 - [GLEW](http://glew.sourceforge.net/) but only if building with `--use-glew`

 ## Controls

+The ipsys binary can take one command line argument which would then be the number of particle types.

+At runtime, the ways to interact with the simulation and rendering are listed here:

 - The first bar in the ui panel controls the intensity of fading.
 - The second bar in the ui panel controls the number of physical iterations performed between each frames.